jhanley-com/jhanley-wxwidgets/wxWidgets-tree-list/README.md

 ---
 ## Repository Description

-This is a enhanced base [wxWidgets](https://www.wxwidgets.org/) project setup for vcpkg and cmake.
+This is an enhanced base [wxWidgets](https://www.wxwidgets.org/) project setup for vcpkg and cmake.
 Windows, macOS and Ubuntu are supported.

 This version adds the following features to the base wxWindows project:
  - toolbar